paulcon/active_subspaces/README.md

 # Usage

-For detailed examples of usage and results, see the Jupyter notebooks contained in the `tutorials/test_functions` and `tutorials/AS_tutorial` directories, the [active subspaces website]
+For detailed examples of usage and results, see the Jupyter notebooks contained in the `tutorials` directory, the [active subspaces website]
-(http://activesubspaces.org/applications/), and the Active Subspaces data sets [repo](https://github.com/paulcon/as-data-sets).
+(http://activesubspaces.org/applications/), and the Active Subspaces Data Sets [repo](https://github.com/paulcon/as-data-sets).

 The core class is the Subspaces class contained in the `subspaces.py` file.
 An instance of this class can compute the active subspace with a variety of methods that take either an array of gradients or input/output pairs.
 It contains the estimated eigenvalues (and bootstrap ranges), subspace errors (and bootstrap ranges), eigenvalues, and an array of the eigenvectors defining the active subspace.
 The `utils/plotters.py` file contains functions to plot these quantities and produce summary plots that show model output against the first 1 or 2 active variables.
 The `utils/response_surfaces.py` file contains classes for polynomial and radial-basis approximations that can be trained with input/output pairs.
 Both classes can predict the value and gradient at input points and have a coefficient of deterimination (R-squared) value that measures goodness-of-fit.
 The `integrals.py` and `optimizers.py` files contain functions for integrating and optimizing functions of the active variables; these rely on classes from the `domains.py` file.